 Cryotherapy is the use of liquid nitrogen, at a temperature of minus 196 degrees Celsius, to remove or ‘freeze’ small skin lesions that may be cancerous, such as basal cell or squamous cell carcinomas.
 Cryotherapy is a safe and reliable dermatological procedure, and has the advantage of being inexpensive compared to many other measures.
 Follow-up with the dermatologist is mandatory, as the cryotherapy as a keratoses-removal method sometimes requires more than one treatment.
-During the procedure, the nitrogen or is applied directly to the skin lesion.
-Cryotherapy may sting or be a little uncomfortable during application and for a period after the procedure.
+During the procedure, the nitrogen is applied directly to the skin lesion.
+Cryotherapy may sting or be a little uncomfortable during application and for a short period after the procedure.
 Immediate swelling and redness may occur.
 These effects can be treated with a topical steroid on a single occasion after freezing.
 Aspirin may also reduce the inflammation and discomfort.

 NYDG FLASH FACTS

 - Cryotherapy, or freezing, may be the most suitable way of removing potentially dangerous skin lesions.
 The most common lesions treated with cryotherapy are: solar keratoses, viral warts and Seborrheic keratoses.
-Also it can be one of the most effective treatments for mole removal in NYC, wart removal in nyc (including genital warts in nyc), and mole removal in New York.
+Also it can be one of the most effective treatments for mole removal in NYC, wart removal in NYC (including genital warts in NYC), and mole removal in New York.

 - Cryotherapy is not used to treat melanoma or any pigmented lesion that could be melanoma.

 - Always report suspicious skin lesions to the dermatologist.
 Lesions are suspect when they meet any of the following criteria:

 B – Border.
 Irregular, wavy or indistinct border

 E – Elevation.
 Raised above surface of surrounding skin